-The keyboard and mouse allow you to type, select items, scroll and perform the same functions as using touch gestures.
-The keyboard dock allows you to use special action keys and hot keys to perform specific functions.
+The keyboard and mouse allow you to type, select items, scroll and to perform the same functions as you do using touch gestures.
+The keyboard base also allows you to use action keys and hot keys to perform specific functions.